SP,RP - FA

-Mets starter Michael Wacha allowed four earned runs on six hits and two walks while striking out nine over five innings in Friday's loss to the Tampa Bay Rays.
+Mets starter Michael Wacha allowed four earned runs on six hits and no walks while striking out four over six innings in Wednesday's loss to the Tampa Bay Rays.
 The loss drops him to 1-4 on the season.

-Mets starter Michael Wacha allowed five earned runs on seven hits and two walks while striking out five over four innings in Saturday's loss to the Baltimore Orioles.
+Mets starter Michael Wacha allowed five runs (four earned) on seven hits and no walks while striking out three over four innings in Tuesday's loss to the Baltimore Orioles.
 The loss drops him to 1-3 on the season.

-Mets starter Michael Wacha allowed one earned run on five hits and one walk while striking out four over five innings of work in Monday's win over the Boston Red Sox.
+Mets starter Michael Wacha allowed four earned runs on six hits and one walk while striking out seven over three innings in a no-decision against the Yankees Friday.

 Friday was Wacha's first start since August 7, and it went about as poorly as his last few have gone.
 While he did strike out seven batters and now has 25 strikeouts over 17 innings, his 7.41 ERA and 1.76 WHIP are significant deterrents.
 He is scheduled to take on the Orioles in Baltimore in his next start.

 Michael Wacha will start Friday’s Game 1 against the Yankees.

 Wacha was set to start Thursday against the Marlins, but the game was postponed.
 He will take the mound for Game 1 of Friday’s doubleheader.
 Wacha owns a 6.43 ERA, 1.64 WHIP and 18 strikeouts across 14 innings in 2020.